Stanford EM Residency Curriculum

 - Medical Humanities

 Advanced In-Hospital Medical Care and Clinical Operations tracks:

 In PGY3 and PGY4 years, residents work closely with track faculty, becoming an integral member of the track.
 They use their elective time to work toward completing their project(s), doing research and gaining exposure to important facets of the track.
 Ultimately each resident graduates with a completed scholarly project and certification of ACCEL track completion.

 Stanford also offers fellowships in 13 sub-specialties.
 Learn more.

 Examples of Track Opportunities

-Recognized as a leader in global health and international emergency medicine, Stanford has previous projects in India, Papua New Guinea, Vietnam, Nepal, and Guatemala.
-While the foundation is present for a variety of global opportunities, Stanford is always looking to build new bridges internationally so welcome ideas for new endeavors.
+Recognized as a leader in global health and international emergency medicine, Stanford has previous led projects in India, Papua New Guinea, Vietnam, Nepal, and Guatemala.
+Stanford is always looking to build new bridges internationally and welcomes ideas for new opportunities and partnerships.

 The EMS program works closely with Santa Clara County EMS, which covers one of the most populous metropolitan areas in the country.
 A Stanford Life Flight elective is available for those interested in aeromedical medicine.

 - Our sports medicine faculty serve as physicians and doctors for San Francisco 49ers, the Golden State Warriors, and of course Stanford, a top Division I athletic program in the country.

 One of the highlights of our residency program is the opportunity to get involved with research projects that match your interests and ultimate career goals.
 We aim to prepare our graduates to continue advancing the field of emergency medicine by providing a foundation in research practice.
 We foster expertise in research by: